-In an extensive 2015 survey of employers, the Society for Human Resource Management (SHRM) found that a majority of organizations (59 percent) planned to serve alcohol at their holiday or end-of-year parties.
+In an extensive 2015 survey of employers, the Society for Human Resource Management (SHRM) found that a majority of organizations (59%) planned to serve alcohol at their holiday or end-of-year parties.
 And only half of these employers (47%) said that they would seek to regulate alcohol consumption.
 Some of the methods used include the following:

-- having a cash bar (18 percent), or
+- Having a cash bar (18%)

 Holiday parties often bring more than just intoxicated high jinks.
-Being merry can sometimes mean crossing the line, ranging from offending a coworker to violating the law.
+Being too merry can sometimes mean crossing the line, ranging from offending a co-worker to violating the law.
 Moreover, in today’s real-time social media environment, drunken shenanigans at a holiday party can quickly be posted online for the whole world to see.